If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Mushrooms to Avoid Eating Raw

 While many mushrooms hold great medicinal and culinary value, some are simply not advisable to be consumed raw.
 Proper cooking or an alternative form of processing, such as oil extraction, is required for these varieties.
-Eating them raw can lead to gastrointestinal issues, and in the case of toxic species, it poses severe health risks.
+Some mushrooms have a tough texture or natural compounds that make them less suitable for raw consumption.
 Therefore, when consuming mushrooms from an unfamiliar source, always ensure you can positively identify the species.

 Reishi

-Reishi mushrooms, highly regarded for their medicinal properties should not be consumed raw.
+Reishi mushrooms should not be consumed raw.
 These mushrooms are exceptionally tough due to their dense and compact skeletal hyphae structure, slow growth pattern, and the chitin-rich cell walls; attempting to bite into them could lead to dental problems - ouch!
-To harness their medicinal benefits, they should be dried, crushed, and best consumed as a tea, tincture, or in capsule form.
+Reishi mushrooms are commonly dried, crushed, and used in teas, tinctures, or capsules.

 Morels (Morchella spp.)

-Morels, with their distinctive hollow stems and caps reminiscent of fancy French tuile biscuits, are considered a delicacy.
+Morels, with their distinctive hollow stems and caps, are considered a delicacy.
 However, they must be treated with caution.
 Firstly, ensure you have genuine Morels (Morchella spp.) and not the false Morels (Gyromitra spp.).
 Secondly, they must be cooked before consumption.
-This is due to their chitin content and digestive enzymes, which may cause gastrointestinal discomfort.
-Cooking Morels makes them more palatable and safe to eat.
+Morels contain chitin and other naturally occurring compounds, which some people may find easier to consume when cooked.

 False Morels (Gyromitra spp.)